Episode 1 — Vyasa’s Dilemma and Janamejaya’s Yagna

 Vyasa

-: It made even Dharmaputra tell lies!
+: It made even Dharmaputra utter lies!

 Brahma

 : Did Karna not fight to keep up the promise to his mother even at the cost of his own life in this war?
-Did he not stop from aiming the deadly Astra the second time and spared Arjuna's life, losing his own life instead in this Kurukshetra war?
+Did he not stop from aiming the deadly Nagastra the second time and spared Arjuna's life, losing his own life instead in this Kurukshetra war?

 Vyasa